‘Farcical’ Irish parliament row sees efforts to appoint a premier fail

 Fianna Fail leader Micheal Martin, who was poised to become the next taoiseach, called chaotic scenes in the Dail a “subversion of the Irish Constitution”.

-“The most fundamental obligation of the Dail is to elect a taoiseach and, indeed, to elect a government,” Mr Martin told reporters outside Government Buildings after the Dail was adjourned for the day.
+“The most fundamental obligation of the Dail is to elect a taoiseach and, indeed, to elect a government,” Mr Martin told reporters outside Government Buildings after the Dail was adjourned.

 “That opportunity was denied today by a premeditated, co-ordinated and choreographed position by the opposition and particularly by Sinn Fein party.”